waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Poison-type moves are NOT-VERY-EFFECTIVE against Poison-types.
 ## VIII.
 Post-Event Protocols (v1)
 - **Post-Blackout Recovery:** 1.
 Use `team_composition_advisor_agent` to devise a new strategy and team.
 2. Use `pc_navigator_agent` to execute the recommended changes.
 3. Train the new team to the level cap if required.
+### D. HM & Field Move Mechanics
+- HMs can be used directly from the ITEM menu without being taught to a Pokémon.
+This is a significant time-saver for field moves like Flash and Cut.